You are now leaving the Lilly Medical website

 Across 5 clinical studies, SURPASS-1, 2, 3, 4, and 5, the percent of patients experiencing nausea ranged between

-The study design for the SURPASS clinical trial program included a 20 week dose escalation phase.
+The SURPASS clinical trial program in adults with type 2 diabetes had a 20-week dose escalation phase.
 The starting dose of tirzepatide was 2.5 mg once weekly for 4 weeks, escalated in 2.5 mg increments every 4 weeks until the assigned dose of 5, 10, or 15 mg was achieved.
-2-6
+2-9

-The slow dose escalation scheme used in the SURPASS clinical trial program was associated with a better GI AE profile than the rapid dose escalation scheme used in the phase 2 trial.3
+The slow dose escalation scheme used in the SURPASS clinical trial program was conducted to improve tolerability of treatment and was associated with a better gastrointestinal adverse event profile than the rapid dose escalation scheme used in the phase 2 trial.3

 Figure 1 description: In SURPASS-2, tirzepatide 5 mg, 10 mg, and 15 mg, and semaglutide 1 mg each demonstrated similar rates of nausea during initiation but decreased over time.